 At Houghton, we treat ALL children as individuals in all aspects of their learning during their time with us at Houghton Primary School.

-Please read the 13 questions below for more information about the Special Education Needs Information Report for Houghton Primary School
+Please read the 13 commonly asked questions below for more information about the Special Education Needs Information Report for Houghton Primary School

 1. Who are the best people to talk to in this school about my child’s difficulties with learning/ Special Educational Needs or Disability (DSEN)?

 The Class teacher is responsible for checking on the progress of your child and identifying, planning and delivering any additional help your child may need.
 They will let the Special Education Needs / Disabilities Coordinator (SEND Co / SEND team) know as necessary.